SP1

 Contract Addresses

-To verify SP1 proofs on-chain, we recommend using our deployed verifier gateways.
-For the chains listed below, an SP1VerifierGateway can automatically route your SP1 proof to the correct verifier based on the SP1 version.
+To verify SP1 proofs on-chain, we recommend using our deployed canonical verifier gateways.
+The SP1VerifierGateway will automatically route your SP1 proof to the correct verifier based on the SP1 version used.

 Chain ID | Chain | Gateway |